robinwhitmore/jekylltechdocs/_includes/custom/shared/apps_elements.md

 ## Element Basics

 An element is made up of the following:
-* **Manifest<!--todo: add link--> file entries** (`manifest.json`): These entries describe the element and define the settings used to display the element.
+* **{% if site.project=="designer" %}[Manifest](ds_apps_manifest.html){%elsif site.project=="cloud" %}[Manifest](cl_apps_manifest.html){%elsif site.project=="platform" %}[Manifest](pf_apps_manifest.html){%endif%} file entries** (`manifest.json`): These entries describe the element and define the settings used to display the element.
 For example, your element might need color, size, or quantity properties to be set.
 You set default values for those properties in the manifest, and then a modal displays the properties and the user can change the defaults.
 Settings are not mandatory (think the Weebly Spacer element), can be displayed in the native Weebly settings modal or from an external web page displayed in an iframe.

     You can also configure tooltips for the settings or even a fully-functional tutorial for your element, including a video.
 The tutorial can be configured to automatically open when the element is first used, and can always be accessed from the Settings dialog.